rwxrob/notes/Casual cycling kit clothing.md

 - ExOfficio Give-N-Go Sport Mesh 9" boxer brief

 > [!No Pad]
-> Like many pros and ultra-endurance athletes, I don't do padded shorts.
+> Like many pros and ultra-endurance athletes, I don't do usually do padded shorts.
 They cause abrasions and numbness and are nearly impossible to keep clean.
 I just make sure to ride daily to stay adapted to my Trek endurance saddle that matches my ergonomics (yes, even on the long days).
 # Feet

 - Lake CX146 winter road shoes (43, 1 size bigger) (<14C or >50% chance of rain, all-road)